jkereako/LoginView/README.md

 src="https://raw.githubusercontent.com/jkereako/LoginView/master/Images/screen-shot.png"
 width="320" height="568" />

+The view is a static table view.
+Table views will automatically scroll when the keyboard appears to avoid hiding a text field under the keyboard.
+It's surprisingly difficult to handle this on your own.
+It's a lot easier to let UIKit do the work.
+In short, always use a table view when displaying text fields.
+This is more true than ever before considering the varying sizes of iPhones.

 # Credit
 This project uses designs from Jake Lin's [IBAnimatable][iba], credential storage from Hyper's [Keychain][keychain] and animations from XMartLabs'